Vishwakarthick1789/HandConnect/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](https://github.com/vishwakarthick1789/HandConnect/issues).

 ---
-*Built to make digital creation feel like magic.*
+*Built to make digital creation feel like a magic.*